[PREV - SAN_FRANCISCO_FILM] [TOP]

 stores up there, once upon a time.

-(And Alice's Restaurant was
+(And Alice's was genuinely

-really good place when it
+a great place when it first

-first opened).
+opened).

 One of the more unique features of my

-guide, I later realized is, that I was
+guide, I later realized, is that I was

-willing to tell warn people about the
+willing to warn people about the

 "bad neigborhoods" where they might